Board of Directors

 He was elected to the U.S.VETS board in August 2009.

-She was elected to the U.S.VETS board in August 2012.
+He was elected to the U.S.VETS board in September 2016.

 A retired Aerospace Center manager with Northrop Grumman Corporation, Mr. Green is currently a math and science teacher for the Chino Valley California Unified School District.